-I used Monkfruit sugar in this recipe, but you can use any sweetener you like.
+I used Monkfruit sugar in this recipe, but you can use any sweetener.
 So add a bit more if using regular or raw sugar.
 I always use a third less Monkfruit sugar since it is rather sweet.
-You will need a total of four to six oranges depending on size.
-Ours we rather small this year so this recipe uses three in the filling, one in the topping, and the zest from one.
+You will need 2-3 oranges, one in the topping, and the zest and juice from one.

 Blood Orange Cream Pie

 - 1 1/2 cups mixed unsalted nuts

 - 1 Tbps monk fruit sugar

 - 1 tsp zest from the blood orange

 - 2/3 cup Monkfruit (or 3/4-1 cup your choice)